igrishaev/farseer/README.md

 is the main deference from the REST approach.
 In RPC, HTTP is nothing else than just a transport layer.
 Its purpose is only to deliver messages without interfering into the pipeline.
 It's up to you how to check if the RPC response was correct or not.
-However, the HTTP client package (see below) prides an option to raise an exception in case of error response.
+However, the HTTP client package (see below) provides an option to raise an exception in case of error response.

 #### Batch Requests in HTTP